ArcadeAntics/this.path/README.md

 *   `shFILE()` looks through the command line arguments, extracting *FILE* from either of the following: `-f FILE` or `--file=FILE`

-*   `this.proj()` constructs file paths against the executing project's directory instead of the executing script's directory.

 ## **this.path** vs **whereami**